Classroom Conduct

 Classroom conduct may be referred, investigated, and addressed under the Code of Student Conduct when the alleged behavior is significantly pervasive and/or severe such that it limits an individual’s ability to participate in educational programs at the University and constitutes a violation of the Code of Student Conduct.
 Classroom conduct may be referred to the Title IX Coordinator when the alleged behavior may constitute a violation of the University’s Sexual Misconduct Policy.

 The instructor is strongly encouraged to notify the student privately and firmly that the behavior is concerning.
-Putting the student “on notice” verbally (and in writing) may often result in the deescalation of the problematic behavior.
-However, if the behavior continues, you, the instructor, have the right to escalate the administrative intervention that may include removal from the course.
+Putting the student “on notice” may often result in the deescalation of the problematic behavior.
+There are two related steps toward addressing the problematic behavior: